What is a ligament?

 When is my follow-up visit?

-At 10-14 days after surgery, you will return to the office.
+At 10-14 days after surgery, you will return to the office for the first visit with our Physician Assistant.
 We will go over your surgery further, assess your motion, and examine the incisions.
 The sutures I use are buried under the skin, and do not need to be removed.
-We will then see you again in the office to evaluate your post-operative recovery at 6 weeks, 3 months, 4.5 months, 6 months, and 12 months after surgery.
+We will then see you again in the office to evaluate your post-operative recovery at 2 months, 4 months, 6 months, and 12 months after surgery.

 When do I start physical therapy (PT)?